SillyTavern/SillyTavern-Docs/Usage/Core Concepts/advancedformatting.md

 SillyTavern provides a "Best match" option that tries to match the tokenizer using the following rules depending on the API provider used.

 Text Completion APIs **(overridable)**:
-1. NovelAI Krake/Euterpe: GPT-2/3 tokenizer.
 2. NovelAI Clio: NerdStash tokenizer.
 3. NovelAI Kayra: NerdStash v2 tokenizer.
 4. TextGen / KoboldAI / AI Horde: LLaMA tokenizer.
+5. Koboldcpp: model API tokenizer.

 If you get inaccurate results or wish to experiment, you can set an *override tokenizer* for SillyTavern to use while forming a request to the AI backend:

 1. None.
 Each token is estimated to be ~3.3 characters, rounded up to the nearest integer. **Try this if your prompts get cut off on high context lengths.** This approach is used by KoboldAI Lite.
-2. GPT-3 tokenizer. **Used by pre-Turbo OpenAI models (ada, babbage, curie, davinci).** Can be previewed here: [OpenAI Tokenizer](https://platform.openai.com/tokenizer).
-3. (Legacy) GPT-2/3 tokenizer.
-Used by original TavernAI. **Pick this if you're unsure.** More info: [gpt-2-3-tokenizer](https://github.com/josephrocca/gpt-2-3-tokenizer).
-4. LLaMA tokenizer.
+2. LLaMA tokenizer.
 Used by LLaMA 1/2 models family: Vicuna, Hermes, Airoboros, etc. **Pick if you use a LLaMA 1/2 model.**
-5. NerdStash tokenizer.
+3. NerdStash tokenizer.
 Used by NovelAI's Clio model. **Pick if you use the Clio model.**
-6. NerdStash v2 tokenizer.
+4. NerdStash v2 tokenizer.
 Used by NovelAI's Kayra model. **Pick if you use the Kayra model.**
-7. API tokenizer.
+5. API tokenizer.
 Queries the generation API to get the token count directly from the model.
 Only supported by Oobabooga's TextGen. **Pick if you use the latest version of TextGen API.**

 Chat Completion APIs **(non-overridable)**:
 1. OpenAI / Claude / OpenRouter / Window: model-dependant tokenizer via [tiktoken](https://github.com/openai/tiktoken).